mbeka02/fx-demo/README.md

-Fx is a dependency injection system for Go.
+Fx is a dependency injection system for Go built by Uber.